 Similar to monitoring a person’s computer activity, electronic surveillance of mobile phones is quickly becoming a viable means of gathering information.
 Geographical location can easily be tracked and is extremely helpful when determining where a subject may be.
 More often, text messages and phone records are being used as evidence in court.
 Hiring a private investigator who specializes in electronic surveillance can pay huge dividends in cases where mobile phones are involved.

-In many states, there are laws that stipulate who can use surveillance techniques and how.
+In many states, there are laws that stipulate who can use surveillance techniques and how (visit our page on audio surveillance laws to learn the audio surveillance laws by state).
 Electronic surveillance laws are especially strict, simply because there are so many ways that this type of surveillance can be used to invade privacy.
 For this reason, it is imperative that you never attempt electronic surveillance yourself.
 Not only will any findings be potentially inadmissible in court, but you may also find yourself facing a lawsuit.
 It is best to rely on an investigator who has experience with electronic surveillance and knows the laws around it.

 In many cases, electronic surveillance is used to stop or prevent crime, and so is used to keep law-abiding citizens safe.
 If you need an investigation involving surveillance, a private investigator can tell you exactly what will happen during the investigation so that you can enjoy peace of mind.